proophsoftware/event-machine-docs/docs/tutorial/bonus_I.md

 Run the command `docker-compose run php php bin/reset.php` in the project directory and check the table again.

 Here we go:

 id | doc
 ---|---
 John | {"buildingId": "9ee8d8a8-3bd3-4425-acee-f6f08b8633bb"}

+{.alert .alert-warning}
+If the table is empty make sure that you've checked in John.
+If that's the case, your projection might have a problem.
+Check the troubleshooting section of Event Machine's README.

 ## Look up